BabyKoo/encrypt-file-py/README.md

 - -e, --encrypt: to encrypt the file
 - -d, --decrypt: to decrypt the file
 - -f FILENAME, --filename FILENAME: the name of the file to encrypt or decrypt
+- -v VERSION, --version VERSION: the version number of the encryption method

 ## Structure